pykour/pykour/docs/installation.md

 ### Activate the virtual environment

-Before your work on your project, activate the virtual environment.
+Before you work on your project, activate the virtual environment.

 ```bash
 $ source .venv/bin/activate